^

 3. Malignant tumors of the lacrimal gland can cause pain, but the onset is usually not acute.

-• Exophthalmos, if present, are not expressed.
+• Exophthalmos, if present, is not pronounced.

 • Paralysis of the oculomotor nerve, often with internal ophthalmoplegia.